sathoro/Profilr/README.md

 A Craft CMS extension that will output:

-1) memory usage
++ memory usage
-2) script execution time
++ script execution time
-3) database queries and their individual execution times
++ database queries and their individual execution times
-4) POST, GET, COOKIES, and SESSION data
++ POST, GET, COOKIES, and SESSION data

+More advanced functionality such as email alerts when script execution or memory usage surpasses a specified point is being developed.